Donate Sponsor

 How can I keep my cleaning cat-safe?

 Keeping your cleaning cat-friendly can be fuss-free and you only need to make a few changes.
-There are plenty of pet-safe cleaning products to buy if you’re prepared to do the research, from carpet shampoo and washing detergent to stain removers.
+There are plenty of pet-safe cleaning products to buy if you’re prepared to do the research.
+These include carpet shampoo, washing detergent and stain removers.

 1. Natural cleaning products